Colombia court decriminalizes abortion, adding to regional momentum

-As the final vote was confirmed on Monday afternoon, large crowds of abortion rights supporters celebrated outside the court in the capital of Bogotá, waving green scarves as they jumped up and down, shouting, “it’s legal, it’s legal, abortion in Colombia is legal!”
+As the final vote was confirmed on Monday afternoon, large crowds of abortion rights supporters celebrated outside the court in the capital of Bogotá, waving green scarves as they jumped up and down, shouting, “It’s legal, it’s legal, abortion in Colombia is legal!”

-“It is without a doubt an advance that the constitutional court has declared that women have the right to decide,” said Catalina Martínez Coral, regional director of the Center for Reproductive Rights, one of the groups that brought the lawsuit before the court.
-“It recognizes the agency we have over our own body and life, and we celebrate that decision.”
+“Today, women in this country have won,” said Catalina Martínez Coral, regional director of the Center for Reproductive Rights, one of the groups that brought the lawsuit before the court.
+Her words were nearly drowned out by the cheers of women around her outside the court.
+“This is a historic decision for Latin America and the Caribbean, and will serve as a beacon for the constitutional and supreme courts of the region.”

 Since 2006, the procedure has been permitted in Colombia in cases of rape, nonviable pregnancy and when the life or health of the mother was in danger.
 At the time, those rules positioned the country as a regional leader in abortion rights.
 But between 2006 and 2020, the court heard, nearly 3,000 people were prosecuted for having an abortion.